Prema Oka Maikam: Synopsis

 The film follows Mallika (Charmy Kaur) an intelligent and independent young woman that works as a call girl but refuses to take just any man that comes along.
 When poet Lalith (Rahul) and Mallika have a chance meeting, the two connect instantly.
 Swathi (Saranya Nag) is a singer that gained her popularity after appearing on a television talent show, but ends up getting drawn into a love triangle between Mallika and Lalith.

 Production

 Development on Prema Oka Maikam began in 2012 and Charmi Kaur was announced to perform one of the lead roles.
-Chandu denied claims that Kaur was hired to "boost the movie's glamour quotient" and stated that they chose her because they believed that she could perform the role and that "we felt she was apt, but not because to add glamor".
+Chandu denied claims that Kaur was hired to "boost the movie's glamour quotient" and stated that they chose her because they believed that she could perform the role and that "we felt she was apt, but not because to add glamour".
 Footage for Prema Oka Maikam was shot in Bangalore and Hyderabad and the film went into post production in early 2013.
 The film initially had a projected release date of February 2013, but was pushed back to an August release.